EpicStaff/EpicStaff-resources/docs/run-session-api.md

 ```

 ## **Description**
-Starts a new session for a given graph.
+Starts a new session for a given flow.

 - Accepts **flow variables** and **files**.
 - Returns a unique `session_id` for tracking.